joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_resurrection/of_the_resurrection/prologue.md

 (1) Whether there is to be a resurrection of the body?
 (2) Whether it is universally of all bodies?
 (3) Whether it is natural or miraculous?

+* Whether There Is To Be A Resurrection Of The Body?
+* Whether The Resurrection Will Be For All Without Exception?
+* Whether The Resurrection Is Natural?